LearnersGuild/partners/Guiding-Principles/Mission-Statement.md

 * The  higher education system is failing to address this economic challenge, with rising tuition, poor results, and mounting student debt.
 * The technology industry has a diversity problem: women are largely underrepresented, and blacks and latinos are almost invisible.
 As a result the future is being built by people who represent a fraction of it.

-We fulfill our purpose by building a learning community of beginner software developers that is highly scaleable and accessible.
+We fulfill our purpose by building a learning community of beginner software developers that is self-organizing, highly scaleable and accessible.
 Our aim is to support everyone who has the will and capacity to obtain valued employment to do so.

 We build systems that support a thriving learning culture: inclusive, safe, and effective.
 We invest financial, curricular, and mentoring support in our learning communities.
 We believe learning is a collective and personal transformation: we provide social and emotional intelligence curricula to facilitate the journey.